arenarium/battleground_core/docs/index.rst

    :language: python

 This agent just sits still for one turn.
 You are free to read the game state directly and process it however you like.
 You can see examples of the `state` dictionary
-However, it's easiest to start with a few basic building blocks.
+However, it's easiest to start with the basic building blocks provided by the :py:mod:`~battleground.games.arena.building_blocks` module.

+The following example aggressively attacks the nearest other player.

+.. literalinclude :: ../battleground/games/arena/agents/aggressive_attacker.py
+   :language: python

+From here it's up to you, enjoy!

 Modules
 -------